Hiking Parc-nature Du Cap-saint-jacques - panoramic view

 No

-The Parc-nature Du Cap-saint-jacques trail has only 20 meters of elevation gain over its 14.6 km length, making it an exceptionally flat and accessible hike for all fitness levels.
+The Parc-nature Du Cap-saint-jacques trail has only 20 meters of elevation gain over its 14.6 km distance, making it an exceptionally flat and easy hike suitable for all fitness levels.

 Didn't find your answer?